MikelMNJ/starter-app/README.md

+# Monitoring

+Monitoring is handled with *Sentry* and is set up in *index.js*.
+You will need your DSN, provided by Sentry.
+Similar to the Font Awesome section in **Default theme styles**, your DSN should be stored in an environment variable.
+If you do not wish to use *Sentry*, remove the package along with the import and environment conditional in *index.js*.

 # Default theme styles

 Default styles for forms and other common elements such as links, headers etc. can be found in *theme/common.scss* and *theme/forms.scss*.